jw9730/hot/README.md

 ![image-second-order](./docs/second-order-transformer.png)
 ![image-linear](./docs/linear-scaling.png)

+We provide implementations of:
+- Up-to-second-order Transformers ({set, graph} → {set, graph, vec})
+- A span of variants ({dense, sparse} × {softmax attention, kernel attention})
+- Corresponding equivariant MLPs as baselines
+- A special extension for higher-order hyperedge prediction

 ## How do I use Higher-Order Transformers for my project?
 Go to your repository and execute the following.
 ```bash